GreyPreacher/Berkeley-CS70/README.md

 # Berkeley-CS70
 😎 This is the work of 2022 spring UC Berkeley CS70 **Discrete Mathematics and Probability Theory**.
+**To myself: Revision of README is needed.
+Please check everytime modifying README.**

 # Resources
 📖 The CS70 official website can be found at [this page](https://www.sp22.eecs70.org/).